 Successors in interest under federal law include someone who receives property:

 Under the rule, the servicer must have procedures in place to promptly identify who qualifies as a successor in interest.
-Confirmed successors in interest are then entitled to receive information about the account and may apply for loss mitigation (a foreclosure prevention option).
+Confirmed successors in interest are then entitled to receive information about the account and may apply for loss mitigation.
 Also, under a separate 2014 rule, someone who inherits the home may be added to the mortgage as an obligor (a borrower) without triggering the Ability-to-Repay rule.
-(To learn more, see Taking Over the Mortgage When Your Loved One Dies.)

-But the federal Garn-St. Germain Depository Institutions Act of 1982 prohibits the lender from calling the loan due under a due-on-sale clause in certain transactions, like a transfer to a relative upon the borrower’s death.
-(To learn more about the Garn-St. Germain Act, see Avoiding Foreclosure: Can Someone Else Assume (Take Over) the Mortgage?)
+However, the federal Garn-St. Germain Depository Institutions Act of 1982 prohibits the lender from calling the loan due under a due-on-sale clause after some transactions, like a transfer to a relative upon the borrower's death.